backlineint/bpi-11ty/src/til/2021/running-lighthouse-ci-server-locally.md

 },
 {% endhighlight %}

-With those scripts in place, I started the server by running:
+With those scripts in place, I can start the server by running:

     npm run lhci:server

-And then ran the wizard by running:
+And then run the wizard with:

     npm run lhci:wizard